nitinrawat111/lrc-file-fetcher/README.md

 </ul>

-## Tips for getting more aacurate lyrics
+## Tips for getting more accurate lyrics
 <ul>
 <li>Include both song title and artist name in Mp3 file name.
 (In above test, MP3 Tag was be used to rename MP3 files according to title and artist tags)  </li>
 <li>Use non-automated version to manually choose right link from which lyrics will scrapped.</li>